Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Gluing and Localization

-Before turning our attention to the proofs of \Cref{prp:closed bc} and \Cref{prp:gluing morphisms} needed to establish this \namecref{thm:closed}, we consider some of its consequences:
+Before turning our attention to the proofs of \Cref{prp:closed bc,prp:gluing morphisms} needed to establish this \lcnamecref{thm:closed}, we consider the following important consequence:

-\begin{cor} If $D$ is a pointed reduced pullback formalism, then for any $D$-closed map $i$, the functor $i_*$ has a right adjoint $i^\sharp$, and any universally $D$-closed map is $D$-proper. \begin{proof} If $i$ is a $D$-closed map, then the existence of a right adjoint of $i_*$ follows from \Cref{prp:gluing implies loc}, since $D$ takes values in presentable categories.
-When $i$ is universally $D$-closed, we conclude by \Cref{thm:closed}. \end{proof} \end{cor}
+\begin{cor} If $D$ is a pointed reduced pullback formalism, and $i$ is $D$-closed, then the functor $i_*$ has a right adjoint $i^\sharp$, and if all base changes of $i$ are also $D$-closed, then $i$ is $D$-quasi-proper. \begin{proof} Since $i$ is a $D$-closed map, the existence of a right adjoint of $i_*$ follows from \Cref{prp:gluing implies loc} since $D$ takes values in pointed presentable categories.
+When all base changes of $i$ are $D$-closed, we conclude by \Cref{thm:closed}. \end{proof} \end{cor}

-\begin{rmk} Recall the notion of Borel-Moore homology from \Cref{defn:BM}.
-In \Cref{setng:6PF}, if $D$ takes values in pointed categories, and $i : Z \to S$ is a universally $D$-closed map, then by \Cref{cor:closed immersions are proper}, we have that $i$ is a $D$-proper map.
-If $i \in P$, then for $M \in D(S)$, we have